Richmond Township, Huron County, Ohio: Geography

 Richmond Township includes almost all of the county's border with Crawford County.

-The city of Willard borders the northeastern side of Richmond Township, and the unincorporated community of Celeryville lies on the township's northeastern border with New Haven Township.
+The city of Willard borders the northeastern side of Richmond Township, and the census-designated place of Celeryville lies on the township's northeastern border with New Haven Township.

 Name and history

 Statewide, the only other Richmond Township is located in Ashtabula County.

 Richmond Township was organized in 1836.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.